Gujarats/blog/content/blog/neovim-shortcuts/index.md

 ## Refactoring

-- find and replace TODO
+<leader> currently mapped to <space>

-- rename current variable TODO
+- <leader>cr -> rename variable or function tested in `.lua` files it also rename the other files which calls the global function